Getting that first article or review written on a music blog can feel like a daunting task.

 3. Don’t Skip Your Tour Press

-If you are hitting the road, start planning PR for any tour 6-8 weeks before you leave.
+If you are hitting the road, start planning tour publicity for any tour 6-8 weeks before you leave.
 As soon as a gig is booked, ask the promoter for the club’s press list (most clubs have one).
 Promoters are dependent on this local press to help sell tickets.

 Locating Local Publications & Blogs